 Volt believes that it's crucial to acknowledge that the housing market is different from other markets.
 Land is distinguished from other forms of capital because of its unique characteristics: it is fixed in quantity and does not depreciate.
-In fact, as the population grows it tends to appreciate.266 It should therefore be the role of the government to make sure that citizens are protected and to endow public institutions with the task to ensure that housing policies are sufficiently elaborated, as access to a safe, secure, habitable and affordable housing is strictly interwoven with human dignity.
+In fact, as the population grows it tends to appreciate (see Ryan-Collins J., Rethinking the Economics of Land and Housing, 2017).
+It should therefore be the role of the government to make sure that citizens are protected and to endow public institutions with the task to ensure that housing policies are sufficiently elaborated, as access to safe, secure, habitable and affordable housing is strictly interwoven with human dignity.